The-Old-Castle-Defense/docs/how-to-start-playing.md

 <div>

-**Ready!** After the transaction is confirmed (1-2 minutes), the Faction's attack will be increased.
+**Ready!** After the transaction is confirmed, the Faction's attack will be increased.
 <img src="/assets/docs/.gitbook/assets/investment_ready.png" alt="">
 </div>